MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The HTTPS RR wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
 SVCB semantics apply equally to HTTPS RRs unless specified otherwise.
+The presentation format of the record is:

+    Name TTL IN HTTPS SvcFieldPriority SvcDomainName SvcFieldValue

+As with SVCB, the record is defined specifically within the Internet ("IN") Class ({{!RFC1035}}).

 All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPS RRs.
 The default set of ALPN IDs is the single value "http/1.1".